Tunnel of Friendship

 Tunnel of Friendship, or Tunnel of Silaturahmi (Terowongan Silaturahmi) is an underground tunnel connecting the interior of Istiqlal Mosque and St. Mary of the Assumption Cathedral in Jakarta, Indonesia.The tunnel was constructed as part of the plan to renovate the mosque, and the construction was started on 15 December 2020.
 It took around 10 months to be finished and was finished in September 2021.

 The tunnel has length of 28.3 meters, height of 3 meters, and width of 4.1 meters.
 The tunnel's interior is shaped based on handshake gesture.
 Other than symbolizing religious tolerance, the tunnel was intended to relieve two worship places from parking problem during religious holidays and events, as it make attendance of both mosque and cathedral can use each other's parking area.
 Total area of the tunnel is 226 square meter including shelter, and was built with budget of Rp 37.3 billions by Indonesian government.

+In 2024, the planned tunnel connecting the church with the mosque was visited by the world's Catholic church leader, Pope Francis.